A very unusual postcard for Mauretania. Her image is in 3D. Very rarely see these! Unused.

 Glossy full-color first-class plan for the second Mauretania.
 A passenger has marked and noted the cost of their very nice A Deck outside cabin.
 Dates to the mid 1950’s.
 Near mint condition.

-Pre maiden voyage issue deck plans dated January 1939.
+Pre-maiden voyage deck plan dated January, 1939, for “travel agents office use only.”
 In excellent condition on glossy paper.
 A passenger has circled a large outside cabin on B deck.

 Dated February, 1947, and thus predating her return-to-service maiden voyage.
 Interesting blurb about this great ship.
 In excellent condition.

 A maiden voyage cover for the “new” RMS Mauretania.
 In excellent condition.